dustinpfister/blog_posts/_posts/js-operator-precedence.md

 ### 3.8 - Addition and subtraction ( Precedence 14 )

-Addition and subtraction have a Precedence of 14 so these operations will be preformed after Multiplication, Division, and Remainder
+Addition and subtraction have a Precedence of 14 so these operations will be preformed after Multiplication, Division, and Remainder.

 ### 3.9 - Bitwise Shift operators ( Precedence 13 )